Maliha2030/sqlalchemy-challenge/README.md

-#refrence for In64 in Notebook  : https://stackoverflow.com/questions/58785200/how-do-i-determine-one-year-prior-to-a-given-date-2017-08-23-with-python-datetim
+#reference for In64 in Notebook  : https://stackoverflow.com/questions/58785200/how-do-i-determine-one-year-prior-to-a-given-date-2017-08-23-with-python-datetim